kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-limitations.md

 Relevant kube-aws issue: [does hostPort not work on kube-aws/CoreOS?](https://github.com/coreos/kube-aws/issues/91)

-See [the upstream issue](https://github.com/kubernetes/kubernetes/issues/23920#issuecomment-254918942) for more information.
+See [the related upstream issue](https://github.com/kubernetes/kubernetes/issues/23920#issuecomment-254918942) for more information.

+This limitation is also documented in [the official Kubernetes doc](http://kubernetes.io/docs/admin/network-plugins/#cni).